qtrinh/qpipeline/ANNOTATE_VCF_WITH_BED.md

 where

 * IDENTIFIER is the BED database identifer entered by the user and n is either 0 (no matches from the BED database ) or 1 ( there is at least one matched from the BED database)
-* M is the number of matches from the BED database.
-These matches must have their chromosomes and positions falled within the ranges of the target in the BED file.
+* M is the number of targets from the BED database.
+These matches must have their chromosomes and positions falled within the ranges of the targets in the BED file.
-* DATA is the matched entries from the BED database.
+* DATA is the target entries from the BED database.